 From a customer perspective, there are common myths surrounding the purchase of insurance which may play a part, such as unaffordable premiums and a distrust in the insurance industry to honor submitted claims1; while financial illiteracy (a lack of awareness of insurance products and understanding of complex clauses – this is also a global issue), knowing where to buy, and relevancy seem more likely culprits2.
 Existing insurance products often fail to meet the specific needs of the population, compounding the already low uptake.

 Moreover, the underdeveloped insurance infrastructure in the country is another critical factor contributing to the protection gap.
-Insurance distribution outside of major cities is poor, with general insurers and brokers largely operating inside urban centers, since a presence in smaller towns and villages is perceived as unviable due to low profitability2.
+Insurance distribution outside of major cities is poor, with general insurers and brokers largely operating inside urban centers.
+A presence in smaller towns and villages is perceived as unviable due to low profitability2.
 This leaves limited access for a substantial portion of the country that are without adequate coverage, despite being highly vulnerable to risks.

 Many of the issues above can be remedied with suitable insurance products, timely education around available insurance, and improved distribution channels that do not require a physical insurer presence.
 We’ll get into that later.